cloudfoundry/summit-hands-on-labs/philadelphia-2019/credentials-in-bosh/README.md

 Vault exposes a filesystem-esque path system for its mount points.
 Let's write a password to the path `secret/generated`.
 Vault Key-Value have keys and values.
 Because we're generating a password, it makes sense to make the key name `password`.
-In `safe`s syntax, we would specify this path and key combination as `secret/generated:password`.
+In `safe` syntax, we would specify this path and key combination as `secret/generated:password`.

 Also, we can specify the length of the password that is generated with the `-l`